akkaoui-abdou/python-fastapi/README.md

 Docker Tutorial For Beginners - How To Containerize Python Applications
 ===
-create a simple project python API with action :
+Create a simple project python API with action :
 <ul>

 <li>Create folder python-fastapi</li>